 3/1 Adjustable-Rate Mortgage Rates

 Hybrid mortgages, such as 3/1 ARMs, provide a variety of benefits, but come also with a downside.
 The advantage is that borrowers initially have access to mortgage rates that are usually lower than the ones available to people interested in 15-year or 30-year fixed-rate mortgages.
-At the same time, 3/1 ARMs can be considered risky home loans because homeowners don’t know exactly how much their interest rates will rise after the initial fixed-rate period ends.
+However, 3/1 ARMs can be considered risky home loans because homeowners don’t know exactly how much their interest rates will rise after the initial fixed-rate period ends.

 Historical 3/1 ARM Rates